 The truth as usual lies in the middle.
 For example, consider the following two situations:

 And in the second, as about 30 years of literature demonstrates, saturated fats are detrimental to health.
 They cause inflammation, insulin resistance and an excessive intake, especially in the context of the rest of the modern lifestyle, is one of several risk factors for heart disease.
 When people are carrying excess body fat, inactive, consuming too many total calories and refined carbohydrates, and gaining weight you simply can’t deny the negative impact of saturated fats.
-No matter how hard people try.
+The research is incontrovertible in this regard.

 It’s all about the context.
 In a given context, something may be the best thing ever; in another it may be the worst.
 There are no absolutes, only context specific situations and context specific right- or wrongs.